Muisca: Sports

 The Muisca culture had certain sports which were part of their rituals.
 The turmequé game, also known as tejo, has survived and became a popular sport of Colombia.
 Also important were matches of wrestling.
 The winner received a finely woven cotton blanket from the chief and was qualified as a guecha warrior.

 Religion

+Recent scholarship on the Muisca contends that Lucas Fernández de Piedrahita's 1688 Historia general of New Granada, has unduly shaped understandings of Muisca religion, saying that it was "full of confident assertions concerning a Muisca 'religion' with a pantheon of deities, creation stories, and visions of the afterlife, led from great temples by high priests -- some of whom were pictured, at great expense, in three richly illustrated pages that accompanied his book."

 Muisca priests were educated from childhood and led the main religious ceremonies.
 Only the priests could enter the temples.
 Besides the religious activities, the priests had much influence in the lives of the people, giving counsel in matters of farming or war.
 The religion originally included human sacrifice, but the practice may have been extinct by the time of the Spanish conquest, as there are no first-hand Spanish accounts.

 Oral tradition suggests that every family gave up a child for sacrifice, that the children were regarded as sacred and cared for until the age of 15, when their lives were then offered to the Sun-god, Sué.